 Be warned that many card companies can put an automatic block on your card after your first withdrawal abroad, as an antifraud mechanism.
 To avoid this happening, inform your bank of your travel plans.

-Note that Greek shopkeepers and small-business owners have a perennial problem with having small change.
+Note that Greek shopkeepers and small-business owners sometimes don't have small change.
 When buying small items it is better to tender coins or small-denomination notes.

 The main credit cards are MasterCard and Visa, both of which are widely accepted.
 They can also be used as cash cards to draw cash from the ATMs of affiliated Greek banks.
-Daily withdrawal limits are set by the issuing bank and are given in local currency only.
+Daily withdrawal limits are set by the issuing bank and are given in local currency only (though you may be given the opportunity to accept or decline a fixed exchange rate of your home currency).

 For current exchange rates see www.xe.com.

 Opening hours vary throughout the year.
-We've provided high-season opening hours; hours decrease significantly in the shoulder and low seasons, when many places shut completely.
+The following are high-season hours; hours decrease significantly for shoulder and low seasons, and some places close completely.
+In tourist locations, some shops stay open longer year round.

 Banks 8.30am–2.30pm Monday to Thursday, 8am–2pm Friday